reexjungle/xcal/README.md

 1. Select the root of the Solution Explorer Tree
 2. Right-click and choose *Rebuild Solution* from context menu

-#### Notes on Building xCal
+#### *Notes on Building xCal*
-* You need a running internet connection on first build becuase dependencies shall be automatically downloaded on first build
+* You need a running internet connection on first build for Visual Studio to automatically download Nuget Packages for dependencies.

 ### Running xCal
-1. Select the *xcal.application.server.web.local* project as start project
+1. Select the *xcal.application.server.web.local* as start project.
-2. Run the project -> voila! xCal starts running (see [Notes on Running xCal][])
+2. Run the project -> voila! xCal starts running!

-#### Notes on Running xCal
+#### *Notes on Running xCal*
 * All dependencies should be correctly-configured for xCal to run successfully (More on [Dependencies][])

 ### Deploying xCal